8.5 Budgets and Staffing

 Cost-Effective Nursing Care

-Nurses can help contain health care costs by advocating for patients and ensuring their care is received on time, the plan of care is appropriate and individualized to them, and clear documentation has been completed.
-These steps reduce waste, avoid repeated tests, and ensure timely treatments that promote positive patient outcomes and reduce unnecessary spending.
+Nurses can help contain health care costs by advocating for clients and ensuring their care is received on time, the plan of care is appropriate and individualized to them, and clear documentation has been completed.
+These steps reduce waste, avoid repeated tests, and ensure timely treatments that promote positive client outcomes and reduce unnecessary spending.
 Nurses routinely incorporate these practices to provide cost-effective nursing care in their daily practice:

 • Keeping supplies near the client’s room